-Katie Chapman grew up with a love for dogs, specifically terriers and fox hounds, a favorite of her dad’s.
-As a child, Chapman attended dog trials with her dad, then later competed with her own terriers in performance events.
-After high school, Chapman attended a grooming academy to become a pet stylist and opened her first salon in 2000.
-In 2002 Chapman accepted a sales position within the pet food industry, educating retailers and veterinarians about pet nutrition.
-Chapman loved this position, but after eleven years and two children she decided a travelling job wasn’t going to work.
+Katie Fuller grew up with a love for dogs, specifically terriers and fox hounds, a favorite of her dad’s.
+As a child, Fuller attended dog trials with her dad, then later competed with her own terriers in performance events.
+After high school, Fuller attended a grooming academy to become a pet stylist and opened her first salon in 2000.
+In 2002 Fuller accepted a sales position within the pet food industry, educating retailers and veterinarians about pet nutrition.
+Fuller loved this position, but after eleven years and two children she decided a travelling job wasn’t going to work.

 In 2012, Fuller opened a grooming salon in Camlachie.
 Business grew steadily, and Fuller began looking for a larger property.
 “We purchased a fifty-acre farm specifically for the land and barn.
 We completely gutted and rebuilt the barn to meet our specific needs.”
 The Fox & Hound Canine Retreat (F&H), located at 2437 Michigan Line in Bright's Grove, opened officially January 2015 with only the grooming salon.
 Within the year, construction continued and improvements finalized with overnight suites, indoor and outdoor play areas, a training arena, and retail space.
 “I wanted to open a small boarding facility.
 It had to be something that would be good enough for my own dogs, which is the standard for everything we do.”